ekrell/icore_website/news/icore_news_20240206.md

 Dr. Qiao, recent GSCS PhD graduate, has returned to China after five years at TAMUCC.
 He has been a long-time iCORE supporter, attending most meetings and events.
 His research focuses on land subsidence.
-In this paper, he used machine learning for subsidence modeling, then used explainability techniques to investigate the influence of the input features on model decisions.
+In this paper, he used machine learning for subsidence modeling, and then used explainability techniques to investigate the influence of the input features on model decisions.
 He collaborated with iCORE member Evan Krell for the eXplainable AI component.

 - **Title:** [Interpretation and Attribution of Coastal Land Subsidence: An InSAR and Machine Learning Perspective](https://ieeexplore.ieee.org/abstract/document/10418467)
 - **Authors:** Xiaojun Qiao, Tianxing Chu, Evan Krell, Philippe Tissot, Seneca Holland, Mohamed Ahmed, Danielle Smilovsky
 - **Journal:** [IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4609443)
+- Sample image below taken from the paper

 ![XAI Feature Ranks from the paper](../img/xiaojun_xai.png)